Skip to main content

 Local authorities should use their power and influence to encourage healthy food environments and deliver better access to vegetables, wholegrains, nuts, seeds, fruit and pulses across the population.

-• Monitor the location of new convenience stores and type to ensure all communities are able to purchase fresh vegetables and fruit locally.
+• Monitor the location and type of new convenience stores to ensure all communities are able to purchase fresh vegetables and fruit locally.

 • Put support and incentives in place through planning or access to land and premises for healthier affordable retail e.g. greengrocers, co-operatives and street markets, especially in deprived areas.